MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## HTTPS RRType

-This document defines a new DNS RR type, HTTPS, whose value 65 has been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:
+This document defines a new DNS RR type, "HTTPS", whose value 65 has been allocated by IANA from the "Resource Record (RR) TYPEs" subregistry of the "Domain Name System (DNS) Parameters" registry:

 * Type: HTTPS
 * Value: 65
-* Meaning: Service Binding for HTTPS
+* Meaning: Service Binding for "https"
 * Reference: This document

 ## New registry for Service Parameters {#svcparamregistry}